heini208/fault_detector_spot/documentation/System_Design.md

 ### 1. User Interface (UI)

-The User Interface provides an entry point for system control and monitoring.
+The User Interface provides the main entry point for system control and monitoring.
 It allows the user to:

 - Send commands (e.g., manipulator goals, navigation goals, scanning sequences).
 - Manage recorded command sequences.
-- View system state, queue contents, and behavior execution status in real time.
+- View system state, queue contents, and behaviour execution status in real time.

-All commands issued via the UI are transmitted through the same communication pathway as recorded test commands, ensuring consistent handling between manual and autonomous operation.
+All commands issued via the UI use the same communication pathway as recorded test commands, ensuring consistent handling between manual and autonomous operation.

 The UI is implemented as a loosely coupled subsystem with a focus on modularity, expandability, and testability.
-Its main purpose is to support experimental development and automated testing, where usability is secondary.
-It can be replaced by a simplified operator interface or integrated with an automated control agent without requiring structural changes to the rest of the system.
+Its primary purpose is to support experimental development and automated testing, rather than polished end-user usability.
+It can be replaced by a simplified operator interface or integrated with an automated control agent without structural changes to the rest of the system.

 ### 2. Spot ROS 2 Driver Integration

-The system interfaces with the Boston Dynamics Spot robot through the official **Spot ROS 2 driver**, which bridges the functionality of the Spot SDK to the ROS
+The system interfaces with the Boston Dynamics Spot robot through the official [Spot ROS 2 driver](https://github.com/boston-dynamics/spot_ros2), which bridges the Spot SDK into the ROS 2 ecosystem.
-2 ecosystem.
-This driver exposes all major robot capabilities as ROS 2 topics, services, and actions, allowing external control and monitoring without directly interacting with the Spot-SDK.
+The driver exposes major robot capabilities as ROS 2 topics, services, and actions, enabling external control and monitoring without directly using the Spot
+SDK.

-The driver corresponds to **Spot SDK version 5.0.1** and provides access to both low-level sensor data and high-level control functions.
+The integrated driver (Spot SDK **v5.0.1**) provides access to:
-Among the supported interfaces are:

 - Base and arm motion control
 - Gripper actuation (open/close, force control)